 On the other-hand, foodie blog, The Smitten Kitchen has garnered multiple awards and reviews from The New York Times, Martha Stewart Living, InStyle Magazine and Forbes to mention a few, thanks to it’s author’s personable writing style garnished with stunning food photography.

 When Heather Armstrong got fired over her blog well over 13 years ago, she cleverly turned Dooce into a full time income stream for herself, a husband and two children.
 The winning formula is Heather’s ability to serve up the highs and hiccups of everyday life on the platter of her personality.
 Whereas most people feel conflicted about their multiple talents, Marie Forleo has whipped up hers (choreography, dance, marketing and life coaching etc.) into a hugely popular video blog.
 She is upfront about her occasional swearing and double-entendres not being everyone’s cup of tea (not my preference either).
 However, it is her quirky and lively manner that make her branding pop and attracts her ideal audience in droves.

 You will notice that by mining their personality and life experiences for inspiration, these bloggers have distinguished themselves in a fiercely competitive blogosphere – attracting tons of traffic, opportunities and multiple streams of business income.
-From a branding perspective, they are interesting.
-Although the raw materials are in abundance, standing out in this way can be one of the scariest things to do.
+From a branding perspective, they are very interesting.
+Although the raw materials are in abundance, standing out in this way can be one of the scariest things you can do.
 It takes courage and some hand holding along the way.

 3. Redefining Virginity: Richard Branson